DanielAronovich/biggish-data-benchmarking/README.md

 # biggish-data-benchmarking
-A benchmarking project to compare the performance and usability of various data processing tools like Pandas, DuckDB, SQLite, Dask, Modin, and Vaex on a single laptop
+A benchmarking project to compare the performance and usability of various data processing tools on a single machine:

+1.Pandas
+2.DuckDB
+3.SQLite
+4.Dask
+5.Modin
+6.Vaex
+7.Ray
+8.Spark
+9.cuDF

 ## A. Getting started